 Q: How Much Is Pain and Suffering in Colorado?

-A: The most a plaintiff can obtain in pain and suffering compensation is $250,000, increased to a maximum of $500,000 in light of clear and convincing evidence.
-If you are unsure how much you can claim in pain and suffering, your attorney will help you decide on a reasonable amount based on your economic damages and whether you face long-term medical complications from your injuries.
+A: Colorado state law allows for pain and suffering compensation up to $613,760, which may be increase by the court upon clear and convincing evidence to a maximum of $1,277,530.
+If you are unsure how much you can claim in pain and suffering, your attorney will help you decide on a reasonable amount based on your economic damages, medical bills, future medical care, lost wages, pain and suffering and physical impairment.

 Q: How Much Should I Expect in Settling My Car Accident Claim?